Indiran-525/Verilog-HDL/README.md

 3. ## Booth Multiplier

-   -Booth's Algorithm is a quick and efficient way of calculating the product of two signed numbers in
-    its two's complement form.
+   - Booth's Algorithm is a quick and efficient way of calculating the product of two signed numbers in its two's complement form.
-   -Multiplication is basically repeated addition and
+   - Multiplication is basically repeated addition and booth algorithm replaces additions of consecutive 1s into a compressed calculation.
+   - If the multiplier is n bit the inputs are of n bits and the output is of 2n bits.
+   - Implementation is done using behavioral modelling.